Q: Do you havethis plant/seeds for sale? How much does it cost?

 The plant is marked as poisonous.
 I have pets, is it dangerous for them?

-Unlike humans, pets are usually smart enough not to eat junk food.
-They know better what is good or bad for them.
-Some plants that are pisoous for humans, and harmless for animals.
+Unlike humans, animals know better what is good or bad for them.
+Some plants that are poisonous for humans are harmless for animals.
 We have had cats, dogs, birds around our garden and nursery for years and never had a case of plant poisoning.

 What does "blooming size" mean?